5 Effective Ways to Weatherproof Your Home for Any Season

 Consider: Many homeowners with flat roofs paint their roof exteriors with white rubberized coating for another layer of water protection and a reflective solar barrier during the hotter months.

-2. Protect Your Exteriors with the Right Paint
+2. Protect Your Exteriors With the Right Paint

 Warning Signs: Your paint is peeling, bubbling or fading, or you haven’t painted in a number of years.